 This is praised as being the root of all the tantras.
 It is like a Buddhist Bhagavad Gita.
 As I read, you should pray to be born as Mañjushri’s assistant, as his disciple, when he attains enlightenment.
 He is supposedly the last buddha that will be enlightened during this kalpa.
 It is also said that he was the first buddha of this kalpa.

-Below is a translation by Alexander Berzin.
+The translation below is by Alexander Berzin.

 Homage to Mañjushri in youthful form.